Robert Stanton (Indiana politician): Career

 The 1932 election represented a historic breakthrough, because after shutting African Americans out of state politics entirely for many years, both parties had slated an African-American candidate for the Lake County seat.
 Stanton won.

 Stanton served two terms in the Indiana House, winning reelection in 1934.
 Upon leaving the legislature, he moved to Indianapolis, the state capital, in 1937.
 In addition to his dental practice, he served in the Resettlement Administration office in the city from 1937 to 1938, during President Franklin D. Roosevelt's administration.

 Stanton moved to Fort Wayne in 1941.

 After more than 50 years in the profession, Stanton retired as a dentist in 1983.
 He and his family were members of the African Methodist Episcopal church, the first independent black denomination in the United States, founded in Philadelphia.
 He was also a member of Alpha Phi Alpha, the first intercollegiate black fraternity, and the National Dental Association.

-His daughter, Beverly Stanton, married Dr. Dwight McKenna, whom she met while working in Washington, DC where he was completing his medical degree at Howard University.
+His daughter, Beverly Stanton, married Dr. Dwight McKenna, whom she met while working in Washington, D.C., where he was completing his medical degree at Howard University.
 They settled in his hometown of New Orleans, where he set up his medical practice.
 In 1985, they founded The New Orleans Tribune, naming it after a historic landmark newspaper founded in 1864 by Dr. Louis Charles Roudanez, a physician and publisher, a free man of color there.
 It was the first daily black newspaper in the United States and was published in French and English.
 In 2005 the McKennas founded Le Musee de f.p.c., "devoted to the story of the free people of color of New Orleans, as told by their descendants.".